fluxfw/MailLogger/README.md

 ```
 Update, activate and config the plugin in the ILIAS Plugin Administration

+### Menu (Only ILIAS 5.3)
+For ILIAS 5.3, you need to install [CtrlMainMenu](https://github.com/studer-raimann/CtrlMainMenu) before you activate the MailLogger-Plugin

-### ILIAS-Core-Patch
+### ILIAS-Core-Patch (Only ILIAS 5.3)
-In order for log sending emails correctly, it needs some patches in the ILIAS core:
+In order for log sending emails correctly in ILIAS 5.3, it needs some patches in the ILIAS core:

 1. Event for send internal emails:
 `Services/Mail/classes/class.ilMail.php::sendInternalMail`: